mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 - You need an OpenShift Origin or Container Platform cluster
 - You need to [install OSBA in your OpenShift cluster](https://github.com/Azure/open-service-broker-azure#openshift-project-template)

-Then you will be able to browse and use the different Azure APIs:
+From the OCP Service Catalog you should be able to browse and use the different Azure APIs:
 - Azure SQL Database
 - Azure Cosmos DB
 - Azure Database for PostgreSQL